athul/me/content/projects.md

 - [TermChat](https://github.com/athul/termchat) can be used to send messages from terminal via websockets.
 - [Jimbru](https://github.com/athul/jimbru) is an Analytics server and dashboard built with FastAPI and Jinja2.
 - [MailMon](https://github.com/athul/mailmon) is a small server which sends Newsletters and Emails for multiple people.
 Made with Go and Vue.js.

+---

+## Hobby Projects

+These are mainly my Mechanical Keyboard projects

+### Ergodash

+My first mechanical keyboard build.
+Cost me nearly $100(₹7000) but it was really worth it.
+Planning to build a [CRKBD](https://github.com/foostan/crkbd).